Miabread/sonance/docs/src/design/modules.md

 ## Type modules

-Modules can be attached to a type by following the module identifer with the type identifier.
+Modules can be attached to a type by following the module identifier with the type identifier.

 ```sonance
 module my_module MyType {